 - bendamustine (Treanda) plus rituximab for people older than 65

 - chemotherapy in combination with other immunotherapies, such as alemtuzumab (Campath), obinutuzumab (Gazyva), and ofatumumab (Arzerra).
 These options may be used if the first round of treatment doesn’t work.

 Over the last few years, a better understanding of the biology of CLL has led to a number of more targeted therapies.
 These drugs are called targeted therapies because they’re directed at specific proteins that help CLL cells grow.

 - ibrutinib (Imbruvica): targets the enzyme known as Bruton’s tyrosine kinase, or BTK, which is crucial for CLL cell survival

-- venetoclax (Venclexta): targets the BCL2 protein, a protein seen in CLL
+- venetoclax (Venclexta): used in combination with obinutuzumab (Gazyva), targets the BCL2 protein, a protein seen in CLL

 - idelalisib (Zydelig): blocks the kinase protein known as PI3K and is used for relapsed CLL

-- acalabrutinib (Calquence): another BTK inhibitor approved in late 2019 for CLL
+- acalabrutinib (Calquence): another BTK inhibitor approved in late 2019 for treating CLL

 You may need to receive intravenous (IV) blood transfusions to increase blood cell counts.

 Your doctor may recommend a stem cell transplant if your cancer doesn’t respond to other treatments.
 A stem cell transplant allows you to receive higher doses of chemotherapy to kill more cancer cells.